 - You can also incorporate mindfulness when you’re washing dishes, doing laundry, and de-cluttering.
 Melissa from Mindful Minutes also discusses sweeping in this article.
 “The repetitive nature of this common household chore may offer you some relaxation, if you can bring your attention to just the recurring actions you’re engaging in.
 You can also try incorporating a mantra while you sweep—any mantra would work, for example silently saying “May I be happy” as you take one sweeping step, and “May I feel at peace,” as you sweep again.”

 It’s a challenge for many of us to exercise regularly, even if we truly want to.
 But you don’t have to look for that block of time that seems so elusive.
-Suzanne from AlphaMama Fitness talks about incorporating some exercises into your day that take no extra time.
+This article shares 25 ways you can sneak in more exercise by incorporating it into your daily life.

 - In the car.
 Did you know that deep breathing is excellent for building core strength?
 Take a deep breath into your back, pushing against the seat of the car.
 I like “box breathing” in the car.
 Inhale for a count of four, hold it for four, feeling your ribs expand, exhale for a count of four, feeling your core engage and ribs come back together, hold it for four.